 For example, they may need to be non-toxic in the presence of human tissue or fluids.
-Or, they might have to resist chemicals such as detergents and alcohols which are used for cleaning.
-And metal used for implants must be non-magnetic and non-corrosive in addition to being non-toxic.
+Or, they might have to resist chemicals, like cleaners and disinfectants, which are used for sterilization.
+And medical metals used for implants must be non-magnetic and non-corrosive in addition to being non-toxic.
 New metal alloys, as well as other materials like plastic and ceramic, are constantly being evaluated for their use as biocompatible materials.
 In addition, some materials may be perfectly safe for short-term contact but not for permanent implants.

 What are the most common metals and metal alloys for medical devices?

 Several types of metal alloys have become indispensable after many years of real-world applications.
 Here are the most common types and their typical uses.

 Stainless steel is an ideal material for many types of medical appliances.
 It’s non-toxic, non-corrosive, durable, and can be polished to a very fine finish so that it’s easily cleaned.
 Stainless steel comes in several different flavors with different mechanical and chemical properties, so it’s important to choose the right one.

 Stainless steel for medical implants and body piercings

 The most common types of stainless steel used for medical implants and body piercings are 316 and 316L, which are highly corrosion-resistant.
 This is important because corrosion in the bloodstream can cause infection and possibly even death.
 Many people also suffer from allergic reactions to nickel.
 Therefore, low-nickel varieties of stainless steel can be substituted.